ralian/eai/README.md

-# eai
+# Enfusion AI Project (eAI)
 Enfusion Artifical Intelligence for DayZ and future Bohemia Interactive games.
+All code is in an experimental state.